Has your mind drawn a blank?

 80. Teach Your Dog A Trick

 Gather your friends together for an evening meal by virtue of a pot luck supper.
-No-one ends up spending too much and you get to enjoy your friends company.
+No-one needs to spend money on fancy food and you get to enjoy your friends company.

 82. Have Friends Over For Drinks